 Welcome everyone to the SECOND author awesomeness today on I Read YA Week here on What A Nerd Girl Says!
-I am having such a blast this week with all the amazing authors that have been guests here on my blog and I’m so ready to share another fantastic one with you, so let’s do this!
+I am having such a blast this week with all the amazing authors that have been guests here on my blog and I’m so ready to share another fantastic one with you, this so let’s do this!

 ABOUT E. KATHERINE KOTTARAS